ZviRosenfeld/GeneticAlgorithmEngine/README.md

 Existing PopulationRenwalManagers:
 - [RenewAtConvergence](/GeneticAlgorithm/PopulationRenwalManagers/RenewAtConvergence.cs): The search will renew some of the population if the difference between chromosomes in the population is too small.
 - [RenewIfNoImprovment](/GeneticAlgorithm/PopulationRenwalManagers/RenewIfNoImprovment.cs): Will renew some of the population if the improvement over 'X' generations isn't good enough.
+- [RenewAtDifferenceBetweenAverageAndMaximumFitness](/GeneticAlgorithm/PopulationRenwalManagers/RenewAtDifferenceBetweenAverageAndMaximumFitness.cs): Will renew some of the population when the difference between the average and max evaluation is equal too small (available since 1.3.4).

 Example:
 ```CSharp